-The legendary Giants quarterback and controversial columnist-turned-television pundit were on different sides of the rivalry for years.
-Things were so heated at one point between the two teams that Bayless levied an explosive accusation at Simms several years after a thrilling primetime matchup.
+The legendary Giants quarterback and controversial columnist-turned-TV pundit were on different sides of the rivalry for years.
+Things were so heated between the two teams at one point that Bayless levied an explosive accusation.

 Skip Bayless alleged Phil Simms offered a $1,000 bounty against Cowboys DB Dextor Clinkscale

-Let’s go back to 1985 for a second, a full 15 years before the New England Patriots used a sixth-round selection on Brady.
+Let’s go back to 1985 for a second — a full 15 years before the New England Patriots used a sixth-round selection on Brady.
 The Cowboys, while still a perennial playoff team and en route to an NFC East division title, were nearing the end of the Tom Landry era.
-Conversely, the Giants had a strong-armed young quarterback in Simms leading the way on offense.
+Conversely, the Giants had a strong-armed young quarterback in Simms leading the offense.

 These two teams, put simply, did not like each other.
-In fact, Cowboys defensive back Dextor Clinkscale reportedly called Simms a “facade” and a “myth” before a Sunday night showdown on Oct.
+In fact, Cowboys defensive back Dextor Clinkscale reportedly called Simms a “facade” and “myth” before a Sunday night showdown on Oct.
 7, 1985.
-The Los Angeles Times printed his comments ahead of the game.
+The LA Times printed his comments ahead of the game.

 Simms famously publicly replied, “Who the hell is Dextor Clinkscale?”

 In his 1990 book God’s Coach, Bayless alleged Simms had a far different response behind closed doors.
-He wrote that Clinkscale was told that the Giants’ star quarterback offered a $1,000 bounty to any teammate who knocked Clinkscale out of the game.
+Now with ESPN’s First Take, the analyst wrote that Clinkscale was told the Giants’ star quarterback offered a $1,000 bounty to any teammate who knocked Clinkscale out of the game.
 As of October 2021, Simms had never publicly confirmed or addressed such a bounty.